Deltares/dfm_tools/README.rst

 --------
 - *hisinfo per station opvragen (now only all), also add requested stations to output as values_all.stations
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?) (refer depth wrt reference level, water level or bed level, z variable is not correct in dfm-mapfile yet), also needed for his? (no mesh2d_node_z there)
-- perform actions by dimension names instead of ndims (station_name variable has two dimensions but no time)
+- perform actions by dimension names instead of ndims (eg station_name variable has two dimensions but no time)

 TODO medium term
 --------
 - layerzfrombedlevel keyword in mdu changes how zlayering is set up.
 Catch this exception with a keyword if necessary
 - construct time array based on time 2 and 3 (1 and 2), only if timevec is longer than 2 (otherwise retrieve entire time array)
+- add requested variablename(?), times and layers to outputdata (necessary for plotting his and more):
+	- make sure requesting double times/stations/layers/depths does not result in errors (pandas.isin only provides ids for all values once, ordered?)
 	- add variable to values_all with dimension names
-- add requested variablename(?), times and layers to outputdata (necessary for plotting his and more)
 - as user: get stationlist, dimensionlist, variablelist, more? (partly internally available)
+- add minimal version numbers to requirements.txt

 TODO longterm
 --------